|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Panko bread crumbs and Parmesan cheese make these baked zucchini fries crispy and delicious.
-In this recipe, you can use egg whites or egg substitute to keep the fat and calories to a minimum.
 These fries are a great alternative to potatoes with sandwiches, burgers, or grilled steaks.

 - 1 tablespoon all-purpose flour